 After the zoning permit is issued, the developer has to apply for a building permit.
 The application for the building permit must be accompanied by detailed project documentation (the building permit specifies the binding condition for the construction).
 The building office revises the application and attached materials, ascertaining whether it is possible to realise the construction according to them.
 Specifically, it verifies whether:

-Further, in some cases the building permit or notification to a building office might not be required (eg, overground and underground communication lines of electronic communications and related antennas and masts; electricity distribution systems (except buildings); gas distribution systems (except buildings); thermal distribution equipment (also except buildings); buildings and installations for the production of energy with a total installed capacity of up to 20 kW – excluding construction of a water project; or water, sewage and energy connections.
+Further, in some cases the building permit or notification to a building office might not be required (eg, electricity distribution systems (except buildings); gas distribution systems (except buildings); thermal distribution equipment (except buildings); buildings and installations for the production of energy with a total installed capacity of up to 20 kW – excluding construction of a water project; or water, sewage and energy connections.

 Licence for the Facility Operations